Wikpi/netBlast/README.md

 * Chat room is only shown to registered users.
 * Messages are accompanied by a timestamp and seperated by full date, if they were written on a different day.
 * Every name is unique and has a randomly picked color to stand out from the others ([Autolycus](https://github.com/Wikpi/Autolycus)).
+* Clean communication from the server.

+**Public or private messaging**
+* Supports normal public messaging in the chat room and private messaging between few users.

-**Error handling**
+**Extensive error handling**
 * All errors are checked and recorded in respective logs files.

 **Clean project layout**
 * Everything is stored according to the [Standard Go Project Layout](https://github.com/golang-standards/project-layout) to ensure clean and fast interaction.

 **Precise unit testing**
-* All standalone functions are tested to ensure optimal working environment
+* All standalone functions are tested to ensure optimal working environment.

-**Vast options**
+**Vast variety of options**
-* Help screen - lists all the commands
+* Help screen - lists all the commands.
-* Chat screen - default room where users chat
+* Chat screen - default room where users chat.
-* Settings screen - lists settings and the option to change them
+* Settings screen - lists settings and the option to change them.
-* User list screen - lists all users (offline/online) and the opton to private message them
+* User list screen - lists all users (offline/online) and the opton to private message them.

 # Running / Installation
 To view the project locally, clone the repository: